Can we fight depression without spending money?

 - If you have depression, you are not alone.

-The reality here is that, depression is sickness that can affect individuals daily functioning, it is widespread, and “treatable”.
+The reality here is that depression is a sickness that can affect individuals daily functioning, it is widespread, and “treatable”.

 However, most of the available treatments are biological in nature.
 And often costs money.